 Council continues to participate in several marketing campaigns each year that present Inverell Shire as an attractive and vibrant community that distinguishes it from other centres of the region.
-Highlights over the last 12 months include: Attending Caravan, Camping & Lifestyle Expos in Brisbane, Sydney, Newcastle, Toowoomba and Lismore, Phase 3 of a digital marketing campaign 'Put Inverell in the picture', launch of New England High Country's Eastern Seaboard Motorcycle Touring Map, advertising in several caravan and living magazines.
+Highlights over the last 12 months include: Attending Caravan, Camping & Lifestyle Expos in Brisbane, Sydney, Newcastle, Toowoomba and Lismore, Phase 3 of a digital marketing campaign 'Put Inverell in the picture', featured in the Regional Lifestyle Magazine, launch of New England High Country's Eastern Seaboard Motorcycle Touring Map, advertising in several caravan and living magazines.